 Important risks of selpercatinib are those that need special risk management activities to further investigate or minimise the risk, so that the medicinal product can be safely taken.
 Important risks can be regarded as identified or potential.
 Identified risks are concerns for which there is sufficient proof of a link with the use of selpercatinib.
 Potential risks are concerns for which an association with the use of this medicine is possible based on available data, but this association has not been established yet and needs further evaluation.
-Missing information refers to information on the safety of the medicinal product that is currently missing and needs to be collected (eg, on the long-term use of the medicine).
+Missing information refers to information on the safety of the medicinal product that is currently missing and needs to be collected, for example, on the long-term use of the medicine.

-List of important risks and missing information

-Important identified risks None

-Important potential risks Liver injury

-Cardiac arrhythmia due to QT prolongation

-Reproductive and developmental toxicities

-Missing information Exposure and safety in patients with severe hepatic impairment

-Exposure and safety in patients with Cardiac impairment
+List of important risks and missing information Important identified risks None Important potential risks Liver injury Cardiac arrhythmia due to QT prolongation Reproductive and developmental toxicities Growth plate abnormalities in paediatric patients Missing information Exposure and safety in patients with severe hepatic impairment Exposure and safety in patients with cardiac impairment